MapTrip-Navigation/GPS-Navigation-for-Public-Busses/README.md

 More details about the application itself are in the file DESCRIPTION.md.

 ## Integration MTI
-The integration of the MapTrip interface into the app is explained in the document HOW_TO_APP.
+The integration of the MapTrip interface into the app is explained in the document HOW_TO.